-There are many causes organizations can successfully fail agility and avoiding the main ones helps you avoid just that.
+There are many causes organizations can successfully fail agility, avoiding the main ones helps you avoid just that.

 Agility is the key to innovation and rapid adaptability - it acts as a catalyst in innovation processes.
 By using agile methods in innovation management, changes can be anticipated at a very early stage and successful products can be brought to market faster and with high quality.